tritonJS826/masters-way/mw-chat-bff/apiAutogenerated/mw-chat-bff/docs/SchemasUploadFileResponse.md

 ### NewSchemasUploadFileResponse

-`func NewSchemasUploadFileResponse(id string, name string, ownerId string, iconUrl string, previewUrl string, srcUrl string, ) *SchemasUploadFileResponse`
+`func NewSchemasUploadFileResponse(id string, name string, ownerId string, previewUrl string, srcUrl string, ) *SchemasUploadFileResponse`

 NewSchemasUploadFileResponse instantiates a new SchemasUploadFileResponse object This constructor will assign default values to properties that have it defined,